aegiz/kinder/README.md

 ## Installation

 If you just want to install the pluggin:
-In this folder you will find a `kinder-block.zip` file which contains a production-ready pluggin.
+In this folder you will find a `kinder-block-demo.zip` file which contains a production-ready pluggin.

 To install it, you can either decompress this zip file into the Wordpress pluggin folder.
 Alternatively on the Wordpress UI, manually select this zip file to install.